lornu-ai/lornu-ai-dev/apps/web/CONTACT_FORM_SETUP.md

 2. Deploy via Cloudflare Git Integration (automatic on push to `main` or `develop`)

-3. Verify the contact form at `https://lornu.ai/contact`
+3. Verify the contact form at `https://lornu.ai` (scroll to contact section)

 ## Email Format